IvannDragoo/VanitySearchKeyhunt-1.0/README.md

 python VanitySearchKeyhunt1.0.py

-now run keyhunt with the line for example with the vanity (-v 13vs7F) its search Wallets its begin with 13vs7F..... :
+now open a nsecond console in the keyhunt folder and run keyhunt with the line for example with the vanity (-v 13vs7F) its search Wallets its begin with 13vs7F..... :

     ./keyhunt -m vanity -l compress -R -r 1000000000000000000000000000000000000000000000000000000000000000:fffffffffffffffffffffffffffffffebaaedce6af48a03bbfd25e8cd0364141 -e -s 10 -q -v 13vs7F